 Ceramic braces work just like wire and metal braces.
 What’s different is that the metal brackets are made from ceramic materials that blend naturally with the enamel of your teeth.
 This means ceramic braces are much less visible than metal bracket braces, but only to a point.
-Even with ceramic brackets, the wires between the brackets are made of metal and still visible.
+Even with ceramic brackets, the wires between the brackets are made of metal and are still visible.
 Keep in mind that ceramic brackets are vulnerable to getting stained.

 Lingual braces are identical to traditional wire and metal braces, except that they’re installed on the inside or backside of your teeth.
 They can not be seen by other people making them ideal for people who want traditional braces but want to keep them a secret.
 Lingual braces work more slowly than other types of braces and are the least comfortable option because the metal brackets are so close to your tongue.
 Brushing, flossing, eating, and speaking can be harder with lingual braces than with the other options.

 What is the next step in getting straighter and more consistent teeth?
-It’s as simple as contacting a Orthodontist near you and asking for an evaluation to find out if you’re a good candidate for braces.
+It’s as simple as contacting an Orthodontist near you and asking for an evaluation to find out if you’re a good candidate for braces.
 Explain your goals, ask all your questions, and let them help.